 We’re Here to Help

-If you’ve been injured in a slip and fall accident as a result of an icy walkway, we may be able to help you recover the compensation you deserve.
-Don’t hesitate to reach out to our office with your questions right away.
+If you’ve been injured in a slip and fall accident as a result of an icy walkway on someone’s property, at a store, at the airport, or any commercial property in Indiana, we may be able to help you recover the compensation you deserve.
+Don’t hesitate to reach out to our personal injury lawyers in Indiana with your questions right away.

 Contact Christie Farrell Lee & Bell today with the details of your case by calling 317-488-5500 or filling out our online contact form to learn more about how we can help.